 The provision for onerous contracts relates to contracts entered into where the expected benefits to be derived by the Company from these contracts are lower than the unavoidable cost of meeting its obligations.
-During the year \$4,750,000 was recognised in other expenses in profit or loss (2013: \$34,000).
+During the year there was no other expense recognised in profit or loss (2014: \$4,750,000).